CtrlK

 Suggestions

-Include the actual numbered questions (or at least a representative subset) directly in the SKILL.md so the workflow is actionable without requiring the reference file.
+Include at least one concrete example of a template question and a snippet of the expected feature document output directly in the SKILL.md, so the skill is actionable even without the reference file.

 DimensionReasoningScore